What is an Equipment Lease Agreement?

 An operating lease is usually short-term and cancellable before the expiry of the lease period.
 It is common for businesses that want to use the equipment for a short period or replace the equipment at the end of the lease.
 The lessor retains ownership of the equipment and bears the risk of obsolescence.
 A lessee can cancel the equipment lease agreement, with prior notice, at any time before the expiry of the lease period, but usually with a penalty.

 Apart from the two types of leases mentioned above, there are other types of equipment leases that combine the features of capital and operating leases to meet the needs of both parties.
 For example, the lessor may opt for a hybrid equipment lease for tax and financial advantages.
-For example, leveraged leases allow the lessee to finance the lease cost by issuing debt and equity against the equipment lease payments.
+Leveraged leases allow the lessee to finance the lease cost by issuing debt and equity against the equipment lease payments.

 Components of an Equipment Lease Agreement

-Equipment lease agreement comprises certain terms that form the basis of the contract.
+An equipment lease agreement comprises certain terms that form the basis of the contract.
 Some of these terms may include:

 1. Lease duration